act-rules/act-rules.github.io/_rules/SC1-1-1-text-alternative.md

 ### Step 13: check text alternative validity (F30 and F39)
 Test mode: [automatic][AUTO]

-Use the [Validate Text Alternative][ALT_OK] algorithm to check if the textual alternative value is [non-empty](../definitions/non-empty.md), as defined (contain 2 or more characters that are not white spaaaaaace characters or punctionmarks), not a filename, an URL or a placeholder text.
+Use the [Validate Text Alternative][ALT_OK] algorithm to check if the textual alternative value is [non-empty][NEMPTY], as defined (contain 2 or more characters that are not white space characters or punctionmarks), not a filename, an URL or a placeholder text.

 if valid, continue with [Step 14: check dimensions (valid text alternative) (F38)](#step-14-check-dimensions-valid-text-alternative-f38)